 7. Bastide de la Ciselette, Lou Pigna, Bandol

-It is in the heart of Bandol, a region famous for its spicy, Mourvedre-based red wines that one finds an exceptional example of pale-colored rose.
+It is in the heart of Bandol, a region famous for its spicy, Mourvedre-based red wines that one finds an exceptional example of a pale-colored rose.
 Purchased in 2010 by winegrower Robert de Salvo, Lou Pigna is both refined and accessible, a rose that works on any number of levels, including as a delightful aperitif and gastronomic accompaniment.
 Aromas of strawberry, redcurrant, and tomato leaf fill the glass – the palate is both long and complex.
 The ‘Chateau Margaux‘ of Provencal rose we could say – supremely classy, elegant, and definitely not disposable summer drinking.

 8. Domaine de Rimauresq Cru Classe rose

 Domaine de Rimauresq is a rarity in Provence – a property that received an official classification.
 The estate was revived in 1882 after the phylloxera louse devastated viticulture across France, subsequently classified along with 13 other producers as a ‘Cru Classe’ wine.
 Their rose remains one of the very best in the Cotes de Provence, a superlative (and varying) blend of Grenache, Cinsault, Mourvedre, Syrah, Carignan, and Vermentino.
 The winemaker prefers to abstain from undertaking a malolactic fermentation most years, which ensures a racy acidity is maintained across the mid-palate.
 Summer fruits, apple, citrus, and pear drop all vie for attention.

 9. Chateau la Tour de l’Eveque Petale de Rose